Commercial Radio

 Commercial radio vs. non-commercial radio

-If both commercial and non-commercial radio stations share advertisements and sponsorship spots, what makes them so different from each other?
+If both commercial and non-commercial radio networks share advertisements and sponsorship spots, what makes them so different from each other?

-When it comes to understanding commercial radio history, the first thing you need to know is that advertising gave smaller and local radio stations the chance to enter the airwaves.
+When it comes to understanding commercial radio history, you first need to know that advertising gave smaller and local radio stations the chance to enter the airwaves.

-In a way, the rise of commercial radio is why we have such a wide range of channels to choose from today.
-Without the first commercial radio broadcasts, and the ads that came after, our radio networks would be pretty bland.
+In a way, the rise of the commercial radio industry is why we have such a wide range of channels to choose from today.
+Without the first commercial radio broadcasts and the ads that came after, our radio networks would be pretty bland.

 However, commercial radio stations don’t have the same freedom as non-commercial channels when it comes to what they play.